openvinotoolkit/openvino/docs/IE_DG/ShapeInference.md

 - <a href="_docs_MO_DG_prepare_model_convert_model_IR_V10_opset1.html#Reshape">`Reshape` operation</a> with a hard-coded output shape value
 - <a href="_docs_MO_DG_prepare_model_convert_model_IR_V10_opset1.html#MatMul">`MatMul` operation</a> with the `Const` second input cannot be resized by spatial dimensions due to operation semantics

-Model structure and logic should not change significantly after resizing.
+Model structure and logic should not change significantly after model reshaping.
 - The Global Pooling operation is commonly used to reduce output feature map of classification models output.
 Having the input of the shape [N, C, H, W], Global Pooling returns the output of the shape [N, C, 1, 1].
 Model architects usually express Global Pooling with the help of the `Pooling` operation with the fixed kernel size [H, W].